ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/configuration.md

 ### Import Attributes

 [Import Attributes](https://github.com/tc39/proposal-import-attributes), which are the underlying mechanism for supporting [CSS](https://web.dev/articles/css-module-scripts) and [JSON](https://github.com/tc39/proposal-json-modules) module scripts, are not widely supported in [all browsers yet](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#browser_compatibility).
-Greenwood can enable this in a browser compatible why by specifying which attributes you want handled.
+Greenwood can enable this in a browser compatible way by specifying which attributes you want handled.
 In both cases, Greenwood bundles these as ES Modules and will strip the attributes syntax.

 <!-- prettier-ignore-start -->